 Harlow wrote “The Young Hunter” after realizing the positive impact this perspective could have on children who exhibit characteristics of ADHD as well as Sensory Over-Responsivity.

 "The Young Hunter" combines the powerful medium of storytelling with whiteboard animation to communicate this hypothesis in a way that children can understand.
 This method externalizes the issues, providing children the emotional distance they need to reflect upon the information and apply it to their own lives.

-“The Young Hunter,” featuring music by Arthur Lee Land, is a 9-minute video for children ages five and up who exhibit characteristics of ADHD (combined or hyperactive type) or Sensory Over-Responsivity and struggle with peer relationships.
+“The Young Hunter,” featuring music by Arthur Lee Land, is a 9-minute video for children ages 5-13 who exhibit characteristics of ADHD (combined or hyperactive type) or Sensory Over-Responsivity and struggle with peer relationships.
 Children and parents who watch and discuss the video together will gain the following:

 The video is part of "The Young Hunter Survival Kit" and is available for purchase for $24.95 only through this website.
 The Kit contains:

 3. Family Discussion Questions that accompany the video.

 4. Tools For Parenting Young Hunters (4 pages)